MarioPasc/Dyslexia_EEG_characterization/docs/reports/repw2_3.md

 ![figure](../assets/rqe/ct_t7_rqa.svg)

 As seen, Delta and Gamma bandwidths are the ones that seem to have high distinct recurrence amongst all bandwidths.

+## Correlation exploration

 ## Objectives for this week

-- [ ] EEG data
-  - [X] Parallelize the preprocessing code (**Dask!!**)
-  - [ ] Make a script to extract the data that we want to treat with (frequency, electrode, bandwidth decomposition)

--  [ ] RQE
+- [X] RQE
-  - [ ] Apply RQE metric to input data and visualize before and after on a set of patients.
+  - [X] Apply RQE metric to input data and visualize before and after on a set of patients.
   - [X] Analyze the inpact of different window sizes for RQE algorithm
+  - [X] Parallelize the RQA metrics and RQE metrics computing on Picasso
+  - [X] Analyze correlations between RQA variables in order to clean up for RQE computation

 ## Weekly Project Time Tracking